BioSci Honors Program

 • The student completes BSC 497 during their first semester of research, involving 135+ hours of research, Moodle reflections, and a research proposal (3 cr, S/U).

 • Students can complete one of these two classes during the summer.
-Talk to your advisor about how to best enroll in the class if this is your situation, and see the second page of the contract.
+Talk to your advisor about how to best enroll in the class if this is your situation, and see the third page of the contract.

 • Talk to your academic advisor about how these courses can be used to fulfill Major requirements.